Inhaltsstoffe

 Squalane is non-comedogenic, meaning it won't clog pores.
 This makes it ideal for people with oily or acne-prone skin, as it hydrates the skin without promoting pimples or blackheads.

-It is also gentle enough for sensitive skin and helps soothe skin irritation and redness.
+It is also gentle enough for sensitive skin and helps soothe skin irritations and redness.

 e) Regenerating and healing

-Especially for dry, mature or damaged skin, it helps to improve the complexion and refine the skin texture.
+Especially for dry, mature or damaged skin, it helps to improve the skin's appearance and refine the skin texture.

 Use of squalane in natural cosmetics